Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

 Several considerations determine the design of the Si-N cantilever in the scanning force sensor.
-For AFM the spring constant or stiffness $k$ of the cantilever eigenmode (typically the fundamental bending mode) is ideally of the same order as the tip-surface force gradients detected while scanning, of order \SI{100}{\newton\per\meter}.
-For a given mechanical resonant frequency $\omega_m$ this requirement places constraints on the cantilever dimensions.

-Operating the sensor in the so-called sideband-resolved regime, where the mechanical eigenfrequency is larger than the linewidth of the microwave cavity $\kappa$, allows for sideband cooling of the mechanical mode via the microwave pump~\cite{Aspelmeyer2014review, Teufel2011sidebandcooling}.
-Our microwave cavities are designed for resonant frequency $\omega_c / 2 \pi \sim$~\SI{5}{\giga\hertz}, where experience shows that we can achieve microwave resonances with internal loss rate $\kappa_{\mathrm{int}} / 2 \pi \sim$~\SI{500}{\kilo\hertz}, corresponding to internal quality factor $Q_{\mathrm{int}}\sim$~\num{2e4}.
-The Si-N plate thickness is fixed when fabricating a wafer of sensor chips, and we design the cantilever's planeview dimensions to achieve $\omega_m /2 \pi$ in the range \SIrange{0.5}{10}{\mega\hertz}, allowing devices to be either in the sideband-resolved or sideband-unresolved regime.
-For the given thickness we simulate the eigenfrequencies of the cantilever using the finite-element method (FEM) implemented in \textsc{comsol}~\cite{comsol}, with the boundary condition of a perfectly rigid clamp along the line where the plate meets the Si substrate.
+The Si-N plate thickness is fixed when fabricating a wafer of sensor chips.
+We design the cantilever's planeview dimensions to achieve $\omega_{m} /2 \pi$ in the range \SIrange{0.5}{10}{\mega\hertz}, corresponding to mechanical spring constant $k$ in the range \SIrange{2}{160}{\newton\per\metre} for typical device parameters.
+The wide frequency range allows us to fabricate devices working in either the sideband-resolved or sideband-unresolved regime.
+For the given thickness, we simulate the eigenfrequencies of the cantilever using the finite-element method (FEM) implemented in COMSOL Multiphysics~\cite{comsol}, with the boundary condition of a perfectly rigid clamp along the line where the plate meets the Si substrate.

 The FEM model gives the distribution of strain at the surface.
 Figure~\ref{fig:strain_fem_simulation}(a) shows the distribution of longitudinal strain $\epsilon_{xx} (x,y)$ for the fundamental bending mode of interest.
-The strain is normalized to its maximum value, at the center of the clamping line.
+The strain is normalized to its maximum value at the center of the clamping line.
 Figure~\ref{fig:strain_fem_simulation}(b) displays this maximum value of the surface strain as a function of the length $l$ and width $b$ of the triangular plate calculated for a \SI{1}{\nano\meter} $z$-displacement at the apex of the triangle, a typical tip displacement for measuring surface forces in AFM.